 ❷ Click Install Now.
 Once you install the plugin, you must also activate the plugin for it to be enabled.

 ❸ If you are installing a paid plugin you can upload the plugin instead.

-A WordPress Backup Plugin is a software that you can install on your WordPress website to create backups of your website.
-A backup plugin will create a copy of your website, including all your content and files, so that you can restore your website if it is ever damaged or hacked.
+A WordPress Backup Plugin helps create backups of your website.
+A backup plugin will create a copy of your website, including all your content and files so that you can restore your website if it is ever damaged or hacked.

-A WordPress SEO Plugin is a software that you can install on your WordPress website to improve your website’s search engine ranking.
-The plugin will help you to optimize your website for the search engines, so that your website appears higher in the search results.
+A WordPress SEO Plugin helps improve your website’s search engine ranking.
+The plugin will help you to optimize your website for the search engines so that your website appears higher in the search results.